chua-d/advanced_1/README.md

 You need to know how to:
 - Open, build, and run apps with Android Studio.
 - Use the layout editor to create a UI with a ConstraintLayout.
+- Inflate the UI layout for an activity.
+- Add a set of radio buttons with a listener to a UI.

 Getting Started
 ---------------